-J. Review Under the Treasury and General Government Appropriations Act.
-2001
+J. Review Under the Treasury and General Government Appropriations Act, 2001

 Section 515 of the Treasury and General Government Appropriations Act, 2001 (44 U.S.C.
 3516, note) provides for Federal agencies to review most disseminations of information to the public under information quality guidelines established by each agency pursuant to general guidelines issued by OMB.
 OMB's guidelines were published at 67 FR 8452 (Feb.
 22, 2002).
-MSHA has reviewed this proposed rule under the OMB guidelines and has concluded that it is consistent with applicable policies in those guidelines.
+MSHA has reviewed this proposed rule and has concluded that it is consistent with applicable policies in the OMB guidelines.